Title

 Republic Act No. 1612 amends the National Internal Revenue Code, specifically sections related to privilege tax, fixed taxes, percentage taxes, compensating tax, and penalties for non-compliance, providing detailed regulations and rates for various businesses and occupations.

-A privilege tax must be paid before any specified business or occupation can be lawfully begun or pursued.
+A privilege tax must be paid before any covered business or occupation can be lawfully begun or pursued.

-The business tax must be paid by the person, firm, or company conducting the business; the occupation tax must be paid by each individual engaged in a calling subject thereto.
+The tax on business is paid by the person, firm, or company conducting the business; the occupation tax is paid by each individual engaged in a calling subject thereto.

-All fixed taxes shall be due and payable on or before January 20 of each year, but any person first beginning a business or occupation must pay the tax before engaging therein.
+Fixed taxes are due and payable on or before January 20 of each year.
+A person first beginning a business must pay the tax before engaging therein.

 Analyze Cases Smarter, Faster